chriscalifornia88/Ironsworn-SRD/Ironsworn SRD.md

 * Two ten-sided dice (d10) for each player.
 These are your challenge dice.
 * One six-sided die (d6) for each player.
 This is your action die.
-* Optionally, another pair of ten-sided dice to use as your oracle dice.
+* Optionally, another pair of ten-sided dice to use as your inspiration dice.
 * A printed character sheet for each player and printed asset cards.
 * Some counters for marking status tracks on your character sheet.
 You can use paper clips, beads, dice, coins, tokens from other games, or whatever is convenient.